adammark/Markup.js/README.md

 ## Includes

-You can include templates in other templates.
+You can include templates inside other templates.
 For example:

 ``` javascript
 Mark.includes.greeting = "My name is {{name|upcase}}!";